Votes

-- Charron's 'Look at me when I retire you' line as an all-time moment.
+- Fans repeatedly quoted Charron's "Look at me when I retire you" line as the defining moment of the battle.

 Related Battles